Medical University of Bialystok. FAQ – mobility for teaching.

 From which day of the mobility will the scholarship be counted?
 If I will go 4 days earlier than agreed, will I receive funding for this additional period?

-Concerning academic teachers: the start date of the mobility period is the first day of the training at the receiving institution.
+Concerning academic teachers: the start date of the mobility period is the first day of the teaching activity at the receiving institution.
+The end date of the mobility period is the last day of teaching activity at the host institution.

-According to the regulations on MUB’s staff’s travels abroad, you are entitled to 2 days for travel (1 day for arriving and 1 day for departing) and for accommodation but they will not be counted will calculating the scholarship.
+According to the regulations on MUB’s staff’s travels abroad, you are entitled to 2 days for travel (1 day for arriving and 1 day for departing) and for accommodation.
+The grant will not cover any additional days prior to this.

 When will I receive the scholarship?